 Community Activities

-Cofaidh is Cabadaich: Gaelic Conversation Sessions
+Cofaidh is Cabadaich (Coffee and Chat): Gaelic Conversation Sessions

-On the first Tuesday of each month, from 11am-12.30pm | FREE
+On the first Thursday of each month, from 1.30pm–3.00pm

 Threads & Yarns